RocketDerp/April14_2025/Art/ScreenPlay/Faiths/My_Experience_of_MAGA_USA_Faith_values.md

 On the flight into Bali, we had a stopover in Jakarta Indonesia.
 And I asked my partner, would you please plan two things for us:

-1. We have 40 days to decide what to do for New Years Eve.
-Please choose which hotel and what you want to do.
+1. We have 34 days to decide what to do for New Years Eve 2012 / 2013.
+Please choose which hotel and what you want / desire to do.
 Concert, live music, food?
 I'll follow your lead.

 2. Plan a train trip from one end of the nation to the other.
-Bali to Jakarta after
+Bali to Jakarta after New Years Day (January 3, 2013 onward).
+A train trip duration of 5 days to 25 days.
+60 days after November 27 we need to renew visa to stay in Indonesia.

+This partner had no other responsibility.
+All housekeeping was paid for, laundry was paid for, all cooking was paid for.
+No job, no employer.
+All expenses paid for, including medical.
+Unemployed person.
+Given unlimited Internet anywhere in Bali Indonesia and a new fully decked-out ThinkPad laptop.
+No limit on taxi or other travel expenses.
+This partner had over 30 full days to work on two requested tasks whenever they wished.

+I estimate the first task takes about 2 to 5 hours.
+We were staying in different hotels every few days, pick which one was favorite.
+The second task I estimate takes 4 to 8 hours of time.
+Which cities to stop at, which hotels for the first few stops?
+Any special places of interest on the train trip to stop and sight-see / visit?

 OPERA_A https://www.youtube.com/watch?v=ADBKdSCbmiM